iamkirankumaryadav/Library/Python/Pandas.md

 ### `Index`

 - Index object is an `immutable` array.
+- There are two types of index in a DataFrame `row index` and `column index`
+- Both indexes ( row index and column index ) starts from `0`
 - Indexing allows to access a `row` or `column` using a label.
-- In Python both the indexes (row index and column index) starts from `0`

 ```python
 # First row and first column: